sorata000x/Memento/README.md

 Contribution

-Welcome to create a Github Issue or open a Pull Request if you are interested in contributing the project.
+Welcome to create a Github Issue or open a Pull Request if you are interested in contributing the project.<br/>
-You can also message me on discord `sora1251` if you want discuss with me.
+You can also message me on discord `sora1251` if you want discuss with me.<br/>
 For more detailed information on how to contribute, please refer to CONTRIBUTION.md